snakemake/snakemake/docs/snakefiles/rules.rst

 In above example, **please note** the Python ``f``-string formatting (the ``f`` before the initial quotes) applied to the input and output file strings that contain ``paramspace.wildcard_pattern``.
-This means that the file that is registered as input or output file by Snakemake does not contain a wildcard ``{paramspace.wildcard_pattern}``, but instead this item is replaced by a pattern of multiple wildcards derived from the columns of the paramter space dataframe.
+This means that the file that is registered as input or output file by Snakemake does not contain a wildcard ``{paramspace.wildcard_pattern}``, but instead this item is replaced by a pattern of multiple wildcards derived from the columns of the parameter space dataframe.
 This is done by the Python ``f``-string formatting before the string is registered in the rule.
 Given that `params.tsv` contains: